Review for Introduction to Geometry (AoPS)This is an adaptation of a review for Goodreads. Originally published May 21, 2020.

 Even though I harp on this book, I realize that the reason it's so praised is in part because it deserves to be.
 It's also very hard to write a good introduction to geometry - my attempts have also ended up being much more suited to people who already have some experience (though I do try to make my manuscript beginner friendly)!
 So I think the world is made a much better place with this book rather than without, because this book fills a void that really needs to be filled.
 But it's not the holy grail and it's not the only way to get good at Geometry.

 What do I recommend instead?
 I recommend doing lots of hard 2D geometry problems.
 You'll notice a pattern - at least in the AMC/AIME, it's not proving some triangle is similar to some other triangle or some angle is congruent to some other angle.
 In fact that part is usually trivial.
 The hard part is actually noticing what you need to prove, and convincing yourself that it's true instead of convincing yourself of some other stupid things.
 Consider PUMAC 2016/G7 - it's a very hard problem (which is why it's the second-to-last problem, after all), but not because we use some very obscure theorem that you have to read 100 textbooks to memorize.
 It's because the similar triangle (sorry, spoilers!) is very well hidden.
 What's even more amazing is that problems like these are one-liners.
-The gist of the solution to really, really hard geometry problems can just be summarized in 4,5 or 6 lines, which is really impressive considering how long harder Algebra/Geometry/Combinatorics problems are.
+The gist of the solution to really, really hard geometry problems can just be summarized in 4,5 or 6 lines, which is really impressive considering how long the solutions to some harder Algebra, Combinatorics, and Number Theory problems are.

 In summary: This book is a good starting point for beginners, but it should not be treated as the holy grail and you should try to get away with using it as little as possible.